-Jr. Mustang (Age 7-8)
+JR. MUSTANGS (Age 7-8)

 Jr. Mustang baseball is designed for 7-8 year old players who wish to improve basic baseball skills and prepare for Minor League baseball.
 This level instructional, with emphasis on player development, teaching basic skills and introducing baseball rules.
 A safety ball is used for player safety.
 Teams generally practice once or twice a week and play one or two games game a week.
 Play at this level includes batting in roster rotation, umpiring by coaches, a maximum of seven pitches at bat.
 Players are placed on teams through a draft.

-Minors (Age 9-10)
+MINORS (Age 9-10)

-Majors (Ages 11-12)
+MAJORS (Ages 11-12)

 Majors Baseball isa league within the competitive structure of A.A.Y.O.
 Rules are enforced by an official A.A.Y.O.
 Umpire.
 There is a win/loss record kept by the League Coordinator.
 Playoff brackets are figured at the end of the season.
 Teams are formed by a draft.
 Pitching is player pitch only.
 Practices are generally twice a week until games start.
 Games are generally twice a week with practices determined by the coach.